ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-What to da In Case af an Accident,

-Professor Wilder, of Cornell Univer

-sity, gives these short rules in case of
+these short rules in case of

 accident.
 It would not be a bad thing
 to cut them oat and carry them in one&#x27;s